South Luangwa National Park, Zambia. An unforgettable Safari in one of the richest animal parks in Africa.

 Fauna and Flora of the South Luangwa National Park – What could you see here

-The Luangwa river is the most intact river system in Africa and is the vital blood of this 9059 km2 park.
-The park is home to a wide variety of wildlife, birds and vegetation.
 There are 60 different animal species and over 400 different bird species in the South Luangwa National Park.
 The only notable absence is the rhinoceros, present only in North Luangwa where it was recently reintroduced.
 South Luangwa is also home to some endemic species including the Thornicroft giraffe that lives only here and the Crawshay zebra.

 Elephants crossing the river during mornings and evenings, and large buffalo herds are easy to meet.
 The same goes for hippos and crocodiles.
-Common but not always easy to meet are hyenas, lions and leopards.
+Common but not always easy to meet are hyenas, lions, and leopards.
 One of the hardest animals to come across is the wild dog, or wild African dog or Painted dog, now almost extinct.

 The African Wild Dog Conservation association is trying to open a natural corridor for wild dogs between the national parks of South Luangwa and the Lower Zambesi since these animals need a large space to be able to lead their nomadic life.